Future Homes Standard: how tradespeople can prepare

 What are the benefits of complying with the Future Homes Standard?

-Complying with the new standards can lead to long-term savings on energy bills, a reduced carbon footprint, and increased demand for your services as a certified installer.
+Complying with the new standards offers several benefits, including long-term savings on energy bills due to improved efficiency, a significant reduction in carbon footprint, and an increased demand for your services as a certified installer.
+Embracing these changes can position your business as a leader in the field of sustainable construction and renovation, potentially attracting a wider client base.

 Where can I find training courses for the new standards?

 You can find training courses at institutions such as City & Guilds, BPEC, and Elmhurst Energy.
-These courses will help you gain the necessary skills and certifications.
+These courses will help you gain the necessary skills and certifications to meet the new standards.
+By investing in education and training, you can ensure your business remains competitive and compliant with evolving regulations.

 Are there any financial incentives for tradespeople to comply with the Future Homes Standard?

-There may be grants or incentives available to help with the costs of training and certification.
+There may be grants or incentives available to help offset the costs of training and certification.
 Check with your local authority or HMRC for available schemes.
+These financial aids can provide much-needed support as you invest in the skills and qualifications required to comply with the Future Homes Standard.
+Keeping abreast of these opportunities can help ease the transition towards more sustainable practices.

 Ready to get started?